 A week after this episode I noted on her home sheet:

-Two days after I wrote this, she made me a very sweet picture, did her chores yet not her room.
+Two days after I wrote this, she drew me a very sweet picture, did her chores yet not her room.
 As the home sheet was my main way of communicating with the therapists at the school, I let them know on one of the sheets that the upcoming weekend would be important:

 At our regular therapist sessions, our conversations routinely centered around Grace taking responsibility for her outbursts, her destructive behaviors, her language.
 Stepdad wanted a full-blown apology; I did, too.
 This became a central talking point between he and I even away from the therapist’s office.
 It was my parents who said very frankly to me one day on a phone call: You may not get one.